FIRST PERFORMED ON 15 JANUARY 1890, AT THE MARIINSKY THEATRE IN ST. PETERBURG

 The royal wedding is underway.
 Guests include the Jewel Fairies: Diamond, Gold, Silver and Sapphire, and of course the Lilac Fairy.
 Fairytale characters are in attendance, including Puss in Boots and The White Cat, Princess Florine and the Bluebird, and others.
 Aurora and Désiré perform a grand Pas de Deux, and the entire ensemble dances.
 The prince and princess are married, with the Lilac Fairy blessing the union.

 17 – 31 AUGUST 2019

-Dates for performances with the international guest artists: 17, 18 August – Andile Ndlovu (Washington Ballet), Precious Adams (English National Ballet), Siphe November (National Ballet of Canada).
-28, 31 August – Vadim Muntagirov and Sarah Lamb (Principals of the Royal Ballet)
+Dates for performances with the international guest artists: 17, 18 August – Andile Ndlovu (The Washington Ballet), Precious Adams (English National Ballet).
+28, 31 August – Vadim Muntagirov (Principal of the Royal Ballet) and Tatiana Melnik (Principal of the Hungarian National Ballet)

 Group, scholar’s and pensioner’s discounts: Enquire Computicket offices and Dial-a-seat

 Select performances accompanied by the Cape Town Philharmonic Orchestra